-ASTROSAT will carry five astronomy payloads for simultaneous multi-band observations:
+On board ASTROSAT are five astronomy payloads for simultaneous multi-band observations:

-- Twin 40-cm Ultraviolet Imaging Telescopes (UVIT) covering Far-UV to optical bands.
+- Twin 38-cm Ultraviolet Imaging Telescopes (UVIT) covering Far-UV to optical bands.

 - A Soft X-ray Telescope (SXT) with conical foil mirrors and X-ray CCD detector, covering the energy range 0.3-8 keV.
 The effective area will be about 120 sq.cm. at 1 keV.

 - A Scanning Sky Monitor (SSM) consisting of three one-dimensional position-sensitive proportional counters with coded masks.
-The assembly will be placed on a rotating platform to scan the available sky once every six hours in order to locate transient X-ray sources.
+The assembly is placed on a rotating platform to scan the available sky once every six hours in order to locate transient X-ray sources.

 - Simultaneous multi-wavelength monitoring of intensity variations in a broad range of cosmic sources.

 - Monitoring the X-ray sky for new transients.